satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Adding QToolBar via plugins

-ParaView now supports add a QToolBar subclass via the plugin mechanism.
+Visocyte now supports add a QToolBar subclass via the plugin mechanism.
 In the past, one had to add actions to a toolbar via a QActionGroup.
 Now, directly adding a QToolBar is a supported by using `add_visocyte_toolbar` CMake function.